FAQs for Institutions

 1. Is an institution a recognised provider by the University of London International Programmes?

-We officially recognise institutions that offer study support to students of the University of London International Programmes within our institutions policy framework.
-This encompasses a quality assurance framework based on a number of criteria.
+We officially recognise institutions that offer study support to students of the University of London International Programmes within our Teaching Institutions Recognition Framework (TIRF).
+This encompasses a quality assurance framework based on a number of Recognition Criteria.
 Institutions offering support within our framework are known as recognised centres and have been awarded either Affiliate or Registered Centre status.
-Affiliate Centres have demonstrated a long-term commitment to quality of teaching, support and administration.
+Affiliate Centres have demonstrated a sustained commitment to developing excellence in respect of teaching, support to students and administrative processes.
+Registered Centre have demonstrated commitment to developing high standards in respect of teaching, support to students and administrative processes.
 Recognised centre status applies to specific programmes on certain campuses.
-Please see the Institutions directory (opens new window). to see if the particular institution is listed.
+Please see the Institutions directory (opens new window) to see if the particular institution is listed.

 2. Is an institution offering University of London degrees as part of a franchising arrangement or twinning programme?